The Kashmir Conflict-

 Historically speaking, the

-mountains surrounded Kashmir, had been the best barriers against the invaders
+mountains that that surrounded Kashmir, had been the best barriers against the invaders

-and so are the case was with Mehmood of Gazni who failed to subdue Kashmir,
+and so is the case with Mehmood of Gazni who failed to subdue Kashmir,

-and, instead he managed to conquered Punjab, Sindh and North India.
+and, instead, managed to conquer Punjab, Sindh, and North India.
 The Mughal

 famous tools of infiltration to create internal discontent and sectarian

-conflicts, enabled his forces to enter the territory of the state resulted a
+conflicts, enabled his forces to enter the territory of the state resulting in a

 negotiations was initiated by Indian forces to trap Yusuf Shah.
 In spite of his